Drury University - College of Continuing Professional Studies Data & Information Overview

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2017-2018, 1,062 students took at least one online class at Drury University - College of Continuing Professional Studies.
-This is an increase from the 0 students who took online classes the previous year.
+In 2019-2020, 802 students took at least one online class at Drury University - College of Continuing Professional Studies.
+This is a decrease from the 927 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|